jthomperoo/custom-pod-autoscaler/example/simple-pod-metrics-python/README.md

-# Python Custom Pod Autoscaler
+# Python Simple Pod Metrics Example
 This example shows how to make a Custom Pod Autoscaler (CPA) using Python.
 The example extends the Python CPA base image (custompodautoscaler/python) and sets up an environment to allow python scripts to be used to determine metrics and evaluate how to scale.
 The code is verbosely commented and designed to be read and understood for building your own CPAs.

 ## Overview